-Policy 17.6.4 (Official Response Following a Resident Report - Staff first Responder Duties) requires staff to take specific steps to respond to a report of sexual abuse including: separating the alleged victim from the abuser; preserving and protect any crime scene until the appropriate steps can be taken to collect evidence; If the abuse occurred within a time period that still allows for the collection of physical evidence request the alleged victim not take any action that could destroy physical evidence; and document in writing the information received regarding the incident, ensuring that the alleged abuser does not take any action to destroy physical evidence.
-If the abuse occurred within a time period, that still allows for the collection of physical evidence ensure the alleged abuse not take any action that could destroy physical evidence; and document in writing the information received regarding the incident.
+Policy 17.6.4 (Official Response Following a Resident Report - Staff first Responder Duties) requires staff to take specific steps to respond to a report of sexual abuse including: separating the alleged victim from the abuser; preserving and protect any crime scene until the appropriate steps can be taken to collect evidence; If the abuse occurred within a time period that still allows for the collection of physical evidence; request the alleged victim not take any action that could destroy physical evidence; and document in writing the information received regarding the incident.
 During staff interviews, they were able to speak to the aforementioned steps and their responses demonstrated a clear understanding of their roles as first responders.
 Medical and mental health staff were able to speak to their roles as responders to an incident once notified by staff.
 Medical spoke to completing an initial assessment of injuries and rendering aid as required.
 Medical also stated that any incident requiring a forensic medical examination would be referred out to Madison Parish Hospital for examination by a Sexual Assault Forensic Examiner or Sexual Assault Nurse Examiner.
-In the past 12 months there were five allegations that a resident was sexually abused.
-Of the five, there were two allegations where the first security staff member to respond to the report separated the alleged victim from the alleged abuser.
-Of the five reports there were no allegations where staff were notified within a time period that still allowed for the collection of physical evidence.
+In the past 12 months there have been four allegations that a resident was sexually abused.
+Of the four, there were two allegations where the first security staff member to respond to the report separated the alleged victim from the alleged abuser.
+Of the four reports there were no allegations where staff were notified within a time period that still allowed for the collection of physical evidence.
 Additionally, agency policy requires that if the first responder is not a security staff member that responder shall notify security staff and be required to request the alleged victim not take any action that might destroy physical evidence.
-Of the allegations that a resident was sexually abused made in the past 12 months, there were no times a non-security staff member was the first responder.
+Of the allegations that a resident was sexually abused made in the past 12 months, there were no times when a non-security staff member was the first responder.